apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsDesign.md

 ### Simple Coherency Model

 HDFS applications need a write-once-read-many access model for files.
-A file once created, written, and closed need not be changed.
+A file once created, written, and closed need not be changed except for appends and truncates.
+Appending the content to the end of the files is supported but cannot be updated at arbitrary point.
 This assumption simplifies data coherency issues and enables high throughput data access.
-A Map/Reduce application or a web crawler application fits perfectly with this model.
-There is a plan to support appending-writes to files in the future.
+A MapReduce application or a web crawler application fits perfectly with this model.

 ### "Moving Computation is Cheaper than Moving Data"